ngasophie/music-app/music-backend/README.md

 playlist:(get) {{url}}/api/user/play-list

-when test by postman you must send access token: click tab authorization select bearer and paste token except,
+when test by postman you must send access token: click tab authorization select bearer and paste token ,

 do it for all route except register and login